pymupdf/PyMuPDF/docs/pixmap.rst

       :arg int xres: resolution in x direction.
       :arg int yres: resolution in y direction.

-      .. note:: This is just documentary information.
+      .. note:: This is information only.
 In MuPDF, this will not have other implications and will not be written to images created from the pixmap.

    .. method:: setAlpha([alphavalues])